puzzle/lightning-beer-tap/README.md

 ## Dependencies

-* RPi-GPIO (preinstalled on all raspberry pi distros)
+* RPi-GPIO (pre-installed on all raspberry pi distributions)
 * argparse

 ## how to run